ShoutToMe/stm-sdk-ios/README.md

 Edit AppDelegate.m :

-You’ll need your Shout to Me access token as well as your channel Id to access the API.
+You’ll need your *Shout to Me access token* as well as your *Channel Id* to access the API.

 ```objc
 #import "AppDelegate.h"